nogainbar/CV/README.md

 * [Down to earth - Quaker social action](https://quaker-social-action.github.io/dte-website/public/) - Design and code
 * [CouchSafe - an MVP for a Hackathon promoting LGBTQ equality]( http://couchsafe.herokuapp.com) - design and code
 * [nogainbar.com - personal Art website](http://www.nogainbar.com/) - design
-* National Ugly Mugs CMS - design and code of a Content Mangement System for internal office use
+* National Ugly Mugs CMS - design and code of a Content Management System for internal office use
 * What Technology - Logo and branding

 ***